 Enjoy your stay, pay it forward to someone else either in hosting or helping a stranger on the street.

 PS in the event you need to call 911, call us first.
-If you need to call you will get a dispatcher for the wrong state/county, once connected ask to be transferred to WINNEBAGO county Illinois/ town of Durand so you can get help.
+If you need to call you will get a dispatcher for the wrong state/county, once connected ask to be transferred to WINNEBAGO county Illinois so you can get proper help.

-You can always call us for any problem, Dennis is a retired firefighter/medic and willing to help.
+You can always call us for any problem, Dennis is a retired firefighter/medic and will help.

-We have pull straight in spot for after dark but will require backing our for larger rigs in the morning light.
+We have pull straight in spot for after dark but will require backing out for larger rigs in the morning light.
 Daytime arrival most back in for easy exit, just depends on your doors/windows for the views.

 Our township roads are posted in spring for a month, otherwise solid with 73,250 pound weight limits.
 No problems with any size rig.
 We have semis deliver on the farm 11 months a year.